Place names considered unusual: Lexically unusual place names

-Unorthodox spelling or pronunciation, particularly short or long names, and names derived from unusual sources are often seen as unusual, especially by people outside the culture which named them.
+Unorthodox spelling or pronunciation, particularly short or long names, and names derived from unusual sources, are often seen as unusual, especially by people outside the culture which named them.
 The Welsh village of Llanfairpwllgwyngyll changed its name to the longer Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch ("The church of [St.] Mary (Llanfair) [of the] pool (pwll) of the white hazels (gwyn gyll) near [lit. "over against"] (go ger) the fierce whirlpool (y chwyrn drobwll) [and] the church of [St.] Tysilio (Llantysilio) of the red cave") in the 1860s for publicity reasons.
 At 58 letters, it has the longest place name in the UK.

 The body of fresh water in Webster, Massachusetts, that has historically (since at least 1921) borne the apparently Native American 45-letter/fourteen-syllable name Lake Chargoggagoggmanchauggagoggchaubunagungamaugg is usually shortened, for instance on road maps, to using only the final six syllables from its "long form"; as Lake Chaubunagungamaug, or even more simply to "Webster Lake".
 The longest single-word place name in the world is Taumatawhakatangihangakoauauotamateaturipukakapikimaungahoronukupokaiwhenuakitanatahu, a hill in New Zealand.

-Conversely, there are several settlements whose name consists of only one letter.
-A number of Norwegian towns are named Å. The name often comes from the Old Norse word Ár, meaning small river.
+Conversely, several place names consists of only one letter.
+Multiple Norwegian towns are named Å. The name often comes from the Old Norse word Ár, meaning small river.
 Examples include: Å, Åfjord; Å, Meldal; Å, Lavangen; and Å, Tranøy (also compare rivers named Aa).
 A village in northern France has been called Y since the 13th century.
 The Netherlands has IJ (Amsterdam), formerly spelled Y. The Dutch digraph IJ, although typed using two characters, is sometimes considered a ligature, or even a single letter in itself.